gatheluck/HydraConfigMVP/README.md

 $ poetry run python src/train.py --help  # hydra will show list of overwritable configs.
 ```

+## Situation
+In this MVP, considering to specify only configs about `optimizer` and `scheduler` like bellow.

+- optimizer
+    - sgd
+        - lr
+        - momentum
+        - weight_decay
+        - dampening
+        - nesterov

+- scheduler
+    - cosine_annealing_lr
+        - T_max
+        - eta_min
+        - last_epoch
+    - reduce_lr_on_plateau
+        - mode
+        - factor
+        - patience
+        - threshold
+        - threshold_mode
+        - cooldown
+        - min_lr
+        - eps

+For all items, default values are set.
+And some config values are overwritten from default value by `my_train_config.yaml`.
+For fair comparison, both types describe exactly same situation (They overwrite exactly same config items).

 ## Comparison

 ### Default config values
+In this section, compare the differece of how to store the default config values.

 #### Type 1
 Default config values are stored as hierarchical multiple yaml files under `type1/config/`.
 ```